 - I like to use Ghirardelli Dark Chocolate Melting Wafers

 - This Belgian Chocolate also works beautifully in this homemade chocolate truffle recipe.

-Melt the chocolate in a double broiler.
-I don’t have a double broiler so I placed this metal bowl of chocolate in a pan of boiling water to melt the chocolate.
+Step 1: Melt the chocolate in a double boiler.
+I don't have a double broiler so I placed this metal bowl of chocolate over a pan of boiling water to melt the chocolate.